-Bursaries are also available through many Faculties and Departments.
-Contact the administrative offices of Faculties and Departments for further information.
+Additional bursaries may be available through Faculties and Departments.
+Contact the respective administrative offices for more information.

 24.5 Recreation Services and Athletics

 24.5.1 Recreation Services

 Students and staff in the University of Alberta community have the opportunity to access recreation facilities and participate in a diverse offering of recreational, fitness and sport activities.